mkwcat/starling/README.md

-# Saoirse Launcher
+# Starling

-Saoirse is a (WIP) portable Wii homebrew project for launching games under a modified IOS firmware.
-The project aims to eventually become a user-friendly launcher for game modifications.
+Starling is an unofficial Wii channel for loading games with patches.
+The project is a work-in-progress, and is not ready for general use even by technical users.

 ## Planned Features

-Without any requirement for installation or modification to the Wii console itself, Saoirse hopes to provide the following:
+Without any requirement for installation or modification to the Wii system memory itself, Starling hopes to provide the following:

 * Game file replacement.
 * Save data redirection.